 The CP believes that the final suitability of the long-hole mining method is of paramount importance.
-However, even if there is a partial commitment to some infrastructure favoring the trackless LH method, the search should also consider other methods or combinations thereof.
+However, even if there is a partial commitment to some infrastructure favoring the trackless long-hole mining method, the search should also consider other methods or combinations thereof.

 18.2.
-Overall Conclusions by the CP
+Overall Conclusion by the CP

-The Mining CP concludes that based on the economic analysis made, tempered by all modifying factors and considerations required by the PMRC on a PFS level, the Ore Reserve of 5.748 million tons at 4.9 g of Au / t is economically minable.
+The Mining CP concludes that based on the economic analysis made, tempered by all modifying factors and considerations required by the PMRC on a PFS level, the Ore Reserve of 1.09 million tons at 3.80 g of Au / t is economically minable to be added to the current ore reserves of MPSA-225-2005-XI.